bcgov/citz-imb-common-components/README.md

 This repo is connected to our on-premise JIRA server and utilizes the [Smart Commits](https://bigbrassband.com/git-integration-for-jira/documentation/smart-commits.html) functionality to update tickets.

-Commits must start with the ticket number and may have the following actions:
+Commits must start with the ticket number and may have the following actions (multiples ok):
 - #comment
+- #assign
+- transition:
-- transitions:
+  - #selected-for-dev
   - #in-progress
-  - #ready-for-development
+  - #cancelled